 For example, my American fiancé recently came to the end of his tourist visa in the UK.
-This meant that we had to travel to Ireland while we wait for the USA to allow European citizens to go over and visit friends and family.
+This meant that we had to travel to Ireland so we could be together while we plan our next move.

 First things first, my travel experience from Manchester to Dublin wasn’t as nerve-wracking as I thought it was going to be.